 The costs of raw materials and business operations for Starbucks have continued to grow year over year.
 Its product and distribution costs are a substantial part of its operating expenses.
 The largest category of its operating expenses are the store operating expenses.
 In 2021, the store operating expenses were 41.1% of its net revenues while its product and distribution costs were 30.1% of its net revenues.
 These costs have continued to grow and increased the operating expenses of Starbucks over the past several years.

 While Starbucks is in a strong competitive position, the company continues to face growing competitive pressure from various other brands in the global market including coffee brands and the other QSR brands that also serve coffee products.
 There are several more brands in the market including McCafe, Costa, and Dunkin Donuts that also serve coffee products at more competitive prices compared to Starbucks.

 Starbucks is the coffee brand of choice for millions of coffee lovers globally.
 The company experienced solid improvement in its financial performance in 2021 compared to the previous year.
 Its 2021 net revenues jumped to $29.1 billion from $23.5 billion in 2020 or YoY growth of 24%.
 The premium coffee brand has continued to improve its position in the global market through its focus on quality and customer experience and by increasing the number of stores gloablly.

 In 2021, the number of Starbucks stores globally reached 33,833.
-The company generates a substantial part of its revenues from the company owned stores and by sales of beverages.
+The company generates a substantial part of its revenue from the company owned stores and through beverage sales mainly.
 Beverages accounted for 74% of its total net revenues in 2021.
 The above swot analysis shows that the company is in a strong competitive position and poised for faster growth in the future.
 It must focus on strengthening its digital capabilities to respond to changing market dynamics and consumer preferences.